College of Education

 Early Childhood Education MAT

-Master of Arts: Early Childhood Education
+Master of Arts in Teaching: Early Childhood Education

 Graduates with an M.A.T. degree in Early Childhood Education receive an initial T-5 license upon completion of requirements and are certified to teach preschool through fifth grade in the state of Georgia.